TrisSherliker/buntool/README.md

 # Usage

-Tested only on Ubuntu.
+Tested only on Ubuntu, and suitable for AWS Lambda deployment via Zappa.
 To self-host:

 ```
 python3 -m venv venv